solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

        * You should see the updated name displayed!

-   You can also read the public profiles of anyone else in the world with a Solid Pod by simply entering their WebID into the text box of section 3 of the application; e.g., `https://docs-example.inrupt.net/profile/card#me` (**NOTE:** If you do try that example WebID, you should see the name `Changing Docs Example`!).
+   You can also read the public profiles of anyone else in the world with a Solid Pod by simply entering their WebID into the text box of section 3;
+    e.g., `https://docs-example.inrupt.net/profile/card#me` (**NOTE:** If you do try that example WebID, you should see the name
+   `Changing Docs Example`!).

 10. Exit the Application